-(30,000 people each morning)
+(30,000 each morning peak)

 The plan has three steps:

 Auckland Transport aims to make the city centre safer and more pedestrian friendly.
 This City Centre Bus Plan contributes to AT's broader plan for transport in the city centre, focussing on moving people rather than vehicles.